General professional skills courses (Allgemeine Berufsvorbereitung, ABV)

 (5, 10, or 15 credits)

-General professional skills (ABV) courses are governed by Study and Examination Regulations (in German) and various amendments.
+General professional skills (ABV) courses are governed by Study and Examination Regulations (in German, see also the amendment valid as of winter semester 2019/20) and various amendments.
 Various departments have passed department-specific study and examination regulations that apply to ABV courses.
 These supplement the provisions laid out in the central regulations and provide further detail.

 Each department has one or more people you can contact who will be happy to answer any specific questions you may have regarding general professional skills (ABV) courses.
 Please see the website of your specific department for details.